MohamedARamzy/azure-docs/articles/site-recovery/vmware-azure-set-up-replication.md

 ---
 # Configure and manage replication policies for VMware disaster recovery to Azure
-This article describes how to configure a replication policy when you're replicate VMware VMs to Azure, using [Azure Site Recovery](site-recovery-overview.md).
+This article describes how to configure a replication policy when you're replicating VMware VMs to Azure, using [Azure Site Recovery](site-recovery-overview.md).

 ## Create a policy